 Tools you need to trim cow hooves.

-First, get out your one-inch chisel (or any size you feel comfortable with) and a hammer.
+First, get out a one-inch bevel chisel (or any size you feel comfortable with) and a hammer.
 Make sure your chisel is sharp and clean.
-Then put a piece of plywood down where your cow can walk on it.
+Then, put a piece of plywood down.
 Have a cleaning rag or grooming brush nearby along with work gloves if you use them.

-- When you feel like you’re both ready, place your chisel on the inside tip of her outer hoof claw with the bevel facing her leg so that it will cut away from her.
+- When you’re both ready, place your chisel on the inside tip of her outer hoof claw with the bevel facing her leg so that it will cut away from her.
+Do not cut a large chunk off…it’s best to trim little by little.

 - With your chisel firmly in your hand and in place on her hoof, tap two light taps with your hammer and immediately pull your hands and body away from her.
 This will give you a baseline of what her reaction will be if you’ve never trimmed her hooves before.
 If you need to tie her leg to the post of her stanchion because she kicked, do so now.